-Inserting an image using a scanner
+Inserting an Image Using a scanner

-If a scanner is connected to your computer, OOo can call the scanning application and inserted the scanned item into the OOo document as an image.
-To start this procedure, place the cursor where the graphic is to be inserted and select Insert > Picture > Scan > Select Source.
+If a scanner is connected to your computer, AOO can call the scanning application and inserted the scanned item into the AOO document as an image.
+To start this procedure, place the cursor where you want the graphic to be inserted and choose Insert > Picture > Scan > Select Source.

 Although this practice is quick and easy, it is unlikely to result in a high-quality image of the correct size.
-You may get better results by scanned material into a graphics program and cleaning it up there before inserting the resulting image into OOo.
+You may get better results by scanned material into a graphics program and cleaning it up there before inserting the resulting image into AOO.